awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/5_expand_review.md

 ![Section4 Integration](/watool/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/Images/section4/TA_Aco_integration.png)

 ## Overview
-Now that we understood how to integrate AWS Compute Optimizer and AWS Trusted Advisor checks to review the question **COST 6.
-How do you meet cost targets when you select resource type, size and number**.
+Now we understand how to integrate AWS Compute Optimizer and AWS Trusted Advisor checks to review the question **COST 6.
+How do you meet cost targets when you select resource type, size, and number**.
 In this section, we will learn how to include checks from AWS Compute Optimizer and AWS Trusted Advisor to another question.
 For example, **COST 7.
 How do you use pricing models to reduce cost**

 ## Finding your WorkloadID and QuestionID